-The ubiquitous mobile web and devices and digital technologies are leading to a significant impact on society at a speed of change never seen before.
+The ubiquitous mobile web and devices paired with digital technologies are leading to a significant impact on society at a speed of change never seen before.
 We are witnessing remarkable advancements in healthcare, communication, transportation, agriculture, learning, robotics, space exploration, nanotechnology, and genomics.
-This environment of rapid innovation is a fertile ground for impactful social entrepreneurship, and it represents a unique opportunity where the current generation of innovators can get inspired to co-create ventures that result both in economic and societal growth.
+It is a fertile ground for impactful social entrepreneurship, and it represents a unique opportunity for getting inspired to co-create ventures that result both in economic and societal growth.

 A career in technology allowed me to have a first-row seat to watch its profound impact on society.
 With Microsoft, I participated in the Personal Computing revolution in the 90’s and later in the online productivity revolution.
-I was able to take part in the social and the mobile revolutions with GMI and Yahoo.
-More recently, I co-founded and led Jobaline during its first years, where we participated in the reinvention of Human Capital Technologies, bridging the gap between corporate America and the 77 million hourly workers that are mobile first, but are neglected by outdated systems and processes in place.
+I was able to take part in the social and the mobile revolutions with GMI and Yahoo and also as a co-founder and CEO of Jobaline during its first years, where we participated in the reinvention of Human Capital Technologies; helping hundreds of thousands of low-income people back to work .

-“Having the opportunity to help, through tech innovation, close to one million people going back to work, was a pivotal period that took me through a soul-searching journey.
+“Having the opportunity to help, through tech innovation, over 250,000 people going back to work, was a pivotal period that took me through a soul-searching journey.
 The joy of contributing to improving the lives of others was quite addictive; generosity is a powerful feeling.”

-My family, this beautiful country that we now proudly call home, and technology are the three big loves in my life.
 Thanks to my work in technology, we were able to move to the U.S. and escape from a totalitarian regime.
-We had the opportunity to make our version of the American Dream a reality, and the desire to pay it forward, the feeling of gratitude, run deep in our blood.
+We had the opportunity to make our version of the American Dream a reality, and the desire to pay it forward, the feeling of gratitude, run deep in my blood like an urgent call.

-Gratitude and generosity are everywhere, just in the U.S. we contributed 373 billion in 2015 to causes close to our heart; and while large foundations, corporations, and philanthropists gave 29 percent of this total, individuals contributed to the larger 71 percent size of the pie .
+Gratitude and generosity are everywhere, just in the U.S. we contributed 400 billion in 2016 to causes close to our heart; and while large foundations, corporations, and philanthropists gave one-third of this total, individuals contributed to the larger size of the pie .
+Our individual generosity counts.

 “We can be generous with much more than money; we can also give our time and our talent.
 As tech entrepreneurs, our skills and the advances in technology empowers us to be agents of change, addressing the many challenges we are facing today and will face tomorrow.”